khachapuris/clic/README.md

         - variable: 0
         - sign: 1
         - opening/closing brace pair: 1
+        - function with two arguments without semicolon: 2
     - functions called with multiple arguments inside clic will receive a single argument that can be iterated over or turned into a Python list (initially type `ArgList`)
-    - if your function uses methods that start with `META` (see .2 for a list), put `META` as the last argument of the function
+    - if your function uses methods that start with `META` (see .2 for a list), put `META` as the last argument of the function and add `{'use_meta': True}` to the CLIC_TOKENS listing (see Registering the function .5)

 2. Working with different types
     - check what kind of numerical data does the argument represent like this: